porterjamesj/resume/sections/recurse_facilitator.md

       a largely automated process that coordinates a group of over 40 volunteers from our community, and can support a much higher volume of candidates with much less work.
-    - Designed, procured, built, and operated an [educational compute cluster for the RC community](https://www.recurse.com/blog/126-heap-sponsors-rc-community-cluster), including configuration management with Ansible, and building tools for syncing user accounts and permissions with our primary database.
+    - Designed, procured, built, and operated an [educational server cluster for the RC community](https://www.recurse.com/blog/126-heap-sponsors-rc-community-cluster), including configuration management with Ansible, and building tools for syncing user accounts and permissions with our primary database.
-    - Fixed bugs and added new features to our internal softare using Ruby, Rails, and JavaScript
+    - Fixed bugs and added new features to our internal software using Ruby, Rails, and JavaScript
         - Dramatically improved the performance of syncing between our internal task management system and Asana by moving it to a